My site's logo had a lot of thought put into it and I'm very satisfied. Not only the symbol but every choice of color has a meaning.

 The white underline represents philosophy and wisdom, since light gives us information.
 I think I first became a real philosopher when I was around 12 or 13.
 I started to question the catholicism I was raised with and step toward the truth that was always buried in my conscience, although I remained in denial about my apostasy until many years later, even to myself.

-This might sound pompous, but I actually consider myself very wise.
+This might sound like the Dunning-Kreuger effect, but I actually consider myself very wise.
 I think I have a vastly above average understanding of human nature (which does actually encompass all of philosophy) even among people who self-identify as philosophers.

 The yellow line represents Protagonism.
 My favorite color has always been yellow, but by the first time I named my religion (it's been through several names), the color had already gained a religious symbolism to me.
 Yellow is the color of the sun, especially at dawn and dusk, and the image of a setting sun would be the Protagonist flag, if there were to be such a thing.